 If you’re staying in Downtown Nashville, the John Seigenthaler Pedestrian Bridge is a handy way to get to the stadium.
 The bridge crosses the Cumberland River from Riverfront Park to Cumberland Park.
 Cumberland Park offers a climbing wall, water splash areas, an amphitheater, and a walking trail.For a hotel near the stadium, check out La Quinta Inn & Suites by Wyndham Nashville Downtown Stadium.
 There’s an indoor pool, a fitness center, free Wi-Fi, a restaurant, a bar, and a lounge.
 If you’re a true sports fan, you’ll probably want to request a stadium view.

 31. Take a Helicopter Tour at Sunset

+Trust me; you’re about to board the flight of your life!
 Nashville’s helicopter voyage at sunset gives you a view of the city like no other.
 You’ll see the downtown and the historic Sylvan Park, among other spectacular sights.

 Also, during one part of your flight, you’ll fly crazy close to the buildings.
-You really get unique sightseeing opportunities as you fly over all the eye-catching areas of downtown Nashville, including the rooftop bars!
+You get unique sightseeing opportunities as you fly over all the eye-catching areas of downtown Nashville, including the rooftop bars!

 See Related: Dollar Flight Club Review